Atlanta

-Atlanta was originally founded as the terminus of a major state-sponsored railroad, but it soon became the convergence point among several railroads, spurring its rapid growth.
-The largest was the Western and Atlantic Railroad, from which the name "Atlanta" is derived, signifying the city's growing reputation as a major hub of transportation.
-During the American Civil War, it served a strategically important role for the Confederacy until it was captured in 1864.
-The city was almost entirely burnt to the ground during General William T. Sherman's March to the Sea.
-However, the city rebounded dramatically in the post-war period and quickly became a national industrial center and the unofficial capital of the "New South".
-After World War II, it also became a manufacturing and technology hub.
-During the 1950s and 1960s, it became a major organizing center of the American Civil Rights Movement, with Martin Luther King Jr., Ralph David Abernathy, and many other locals becoming prominent figures in the movement's leadership.
-In the modern era, Atlanta has stayed true to its reputation as a major center of transportation, with Hartsfield–Jackson Atlanta International Airport becoming the world's busiest airport by passenger traffic in 1998 (a position it has held every year since, with the exception of 2020 as a result of the worldwide COVID-19 pandemic).
+Atlanta was originally founded as the terminus of a major state-sponsored railroad, but soon became the convergence point for several railroad lines, spurring its rapid growth.
+The largest of these was the Western and Atlantic Railroad, from which the name "Atlanta" is derived, reflecting the city's growing reputation as a major transportation hub.
+During the American Civil War, the city served a strategically important role for the Confederacy until it was captured in 1864.
+Atlanta was almost entirely burned to the ground during General William T. Sherman's March to the Sea.
+However, it rebounded dramatically in the post-war period and quickly became a national industrial center and the unofficial capital of the "New South".
+After World War II, Atlanta emerged as a manufacturing and technology hub.
+During the 1950s and 1960s, it became a major organizing center of the American civil rights movement, with Martin Luther King Jr., Ralph Abernathy, and many other locals serving as prominent leaders.
+In the modern era, Atlanta has remained a major transportation center, with Hartsfield-Jackson International Airport becoming the world's busiest airport by passenger traffic in 1998.
+It has maintained this position every year since, except in 2020, with an estimated 93.7 million passengers in 2022.

-With a gross domestic product (GDP) of $406 billion, Atlanta has the tenth largest economy of cities in the U.S. and the 20th largest in the world.
-Its economy is considered diverse, with dominant sectors in industries including transportation, aerospace, logistics, healthcare, news and media operations, film and television production, information technology, finance, and biomedical research and public policy.
-The gentrification of some its neighborhoods, initially spurred by the 1996 Summer Olympics, has intensified in the 21st century with the growth of the Atlanta Beltline.
-This has altered its demographics, politics, aesthetics, and culture.
+With a nominal gross domestic product (GDP) of $473 billion in 2021, Atlanta has the 11th-largest economy among U.S. cities and the 22nd-largest in the world.
+Its economy is diverse, with dominant sectors including transportation, aerospace, logistics, healthcare, news and media operations, film and television production, information technology, finance, biomedical research, and public policy.
+Atlanta established itself on the world stage when it won the bid to host the 1996 Summer Olympics.
+The Games had a lasting impact on Atlanta's development into the 21st century, leading to significant investment in the city's universities, parks, and tourism industry.
+The gentrification of some of its neighborhoods has intensified in the 21st century with the growth of the Atlanta Beltline, altering Atlanta's demographics, politics, aesthetics, and culture.

 History

 Native American settlements

-For thousands of years prior to the arrival of European settlers in North Georgia, the indigenous Creek people and their ancestors inhabited the area.
+For thousands of years prior to the arrival of European settlers in North Georgia, the indigenous Creek people, Cherokee people, and their ancestors inhabited the area.
 Standing Peachtree, a Creek village where Peachtree Creek flows into the Chattahoochee River, was the closest Native American settlement to what is now Atlanta.
 Through the early 19th century, European Americans systematically encroached on the Creek of northern Georgia, forcing them out of the area from 1802 to 1825.
 The Creek were forced to leave the area in 1821, under Indian Removal by the federal government, and European American settlers arrived the following year.